-Sherwin Williams Sea Salt looking perhaps surprisingly at home in this mid-century modern dining room by West Hollar.
+Sherwin Williams Sea Salt is looking (perhaps) surprisingly at home in this mid-century modern dining room by West Hollar.
 Oh yes, this hue can make itself right at home nearly anywhere!

-Why can’t I breathe, whenever I look at this living room?
-(Please sing along in your head with my updated Michelle Branch lyrics…Yes that’s an early 2000’s throwback).
+Why can’t I breathe whenever I look at this stunning living room?
+(Please sing along in your head with my updated Michelle Branch lyrics…Yes, that’s an early 2000’s throwback).

-This room is perfection with the color and decor choice.
+This room is absolute perfection with the color and decor choice.

-We peeked at this space when we were checking our @buildingourhumblehome’s kitchen and dining room, and I am just as in love with her Sea Salt living room!
+We peeked at this space when we were checking out their kitchen and dining room, and I am just as in love with her Sea Salt living room!

-You know what, I am getting a new perspective on orange and Sea Salt in this room.
+You know what?
+I am getting a new perspective on orange and Sea Salt in this room by New Perspective Design.
 That new perspective is that I am LOVING it!

 Pops of color in the pink, orange and red family really seem to shine along with Sea Salt.